Panton in Addison County, Vermont — The American Northeast (New England)

 More about this marker.
 Original marker was installed in 1916.
 Marker was replaced with the assistance of the citizens of Panton on July 4th 1963.

 Also see . . .
 Benedict Arnold - History.
 (Submitted on August 9, 2014, by Bill Pfingsten of Bel Air, Maryland.)

 Categories. • War, US Revolutionary •

 More.
 Search the internet for Benedict Arnold.

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on August 5, 2014, by Kevin Craft of Bedford, Quebec.
-This page has been viewed 511 times since then and 36 times this year.
+This page has been viewed 521 times since then.
 Photos: 1, 2. submitted on August 5, 2014, by Kevin Craft of Bedford, Quebec. • Bill Pfingsten was the editor who published this page.